J.-H. Rosny aîné: Overview

 Rosny also penned five prehistoric novels: Vamireh (1892), Eyrimah (1893), the world-renowned classic La Guerre du Feu better known as The Quest for Fire (1911) which served as the basis for the 1981 film; Le Félin Géant [The Giant Cat] (1918) (sometimes known as Quest of the Dawn Man) and Helgvor du Fleuve Bleu [Helgvor of the Blue River] (1930).
 The narrative is a combination of various of modern drama with the ability to depict Man's early days.

-In 1897, Joseph Boex was awarded the French Légion d'honneur and in 1903 was named to the first jury of the Prix Goncourt along with his younger brother.
+In 1897, Joseph Boex was awarded the French Légion d'honneur (No. L0266070) and in 1903 was named to the first jury of the Prix Goncourt along with his younger brother.
 Boex remained involved with the Académie Goncourt and in 1926 became its president.
 Romain Rolland nominated him for the Nobel Prize in Literature in 1928 and 1933.
 Joseph Boex died in Paris in 1940.

 Personal life

 Boex married Gertrude Emma Holmes when she was 16 and he was 24 in London on 22 November 1880.
-They had 4 children together.
+They had four children together.